 Lobby registration is required if a person meets either one of two thresholds: the "compensation and reimbursement threshold" or the "expenditure threshold."
 A "person" required to register may be a corporation, partnership, association, or other type of business entity as well as an individual.
 See Entity Registration.

 Under current Ethics Commission rules, a person who receives, or is entitled to receive under an agreement under which the person is retained or employed, more than $1,000 in a calendar quarter as compensation or reimbursement to lobby must register as a lobbyist.
-1 T.A.C. § 34.43.
+1 T.A.C. § 34.43(a).
 (Compensation and reimbursement must be added together to determine whether registration is required.
 Ethics Advisory Opinion No. 103 (1992).)
-Compensation for certain communications, however, does not count toward the compensation threshold even though the communications may be intended to influence legislation or administrative action.
-See EXCEPTIONS FROM REQUIRED REGISTRATION, in this guide.
-Also, a person who crosses the compensation threshold is not required to register if lobbying constitutes not more than 26 hours, or another amount of time determined by Ethics Commission rule, of the person’s compensated time during a calendar quarter.
-Gov’t Code § 305.002(b-3).
-See EXCEPTIONS FROM REQUIRED REGISTRATION, Incidental Lobbying.
+Compensation for certain communications, however, does not count toward the compensation threshold even though the communications may be intended to influence legislation or administrative action See EXCEPTIONS FROM REQUIRED REGISTRATION, in this guide.

 Reimbursement for Personal Expenses.
 Reimbursement that a person receives for the person's own transportation, food and beverage, or lodging is not included for purposes of calculating the compensation and reimbursement threshold.